Skip to content

 • request for specific image processing

-Identification of these extra costs should be made prior to submission of quote and acceptance by the client; however, one can include in legal documents a provision accounting for increased fee and/or reimbursement to photographer for any extra expenses incurred in the course of the job.
-This provision should have an approval process between the Photographer and client.
+Identification of these extra costs should be made before submission of the quote and acceptance by the client; however, one can include in legal documents a provision accounting for increased fees and/or reimbursement to the photographer for any extra expenses incurred in the course of the job.
+This provision should have an approval process between the Photographer and the client.

 Always have a local attorney review and/or draft any specific provisions you intend to include in your legal documents.